lukaszkorecki/DotFiles/Readme.md

-# Intro Hi, it's cool that you're taking a look at my configs and such.
+# Intro Thanks for taking a look at my dot files!

+## Back in the day

+I've started initially with a lot of borrowed stuff from OOPbashrc.

+Then I switched to oh-my-zsh.
+Then I removed it.
+Then I switched back to bash.

-It's not a framework or anything and I've been stripping down the dependencies so that the configs stay as small as possible.
+This repo is not a framework or anything.
+I've been stripping down the dependencies so that the configs stay as small as possible.

+Here's what you'll find here:

 # `bins/`